DanielHendriks/llm-distillation/README.md

-# Honey, I Shrunk the Language Model: Impact of Knowledge Distillation Methods on Performance and Explainability
+# Impact of Knowledge Distillation Methods on Performance and Explainability

 ## Authors